shailzasingh/Machine-Learning-code-for-analyzing-genetic-dataset-in-Leishmaniasis/README.md

 This code is meant for processing a genetic data of Leishmaniasis Cases in Human beings

-The Datasets were collected from the Gene Express Omnibus database (A repository of functional genomes)
+The Datasets were collected from the Gene Express Omnibus database (A repository of functional genome)

-we Have collected 166 dataset comprising
+We have collected 166 datasets comprising
     38 healthy persons dataset
     78 infected dataset
     10 lesion sample dataset
     40 Leishmaniasis patient dataset

-The datasets were pooled into a sinsle .CSV file, with label encoded at the end of the data of all the samples
+The datasets were pooled into a single .CSV file, with label encoded at the end of the data of all the samples

 Platforms Used for compiling and executing the code